-Keypad Beeps or A SYSTEM Zone LED ON System Trouble Condition Cause/Action Flashes 1 Beep D LED 1 AC Power Failure This trouble will occur if AC power is not present.
+Keypad Beeps or ASYSTEM Zone LED ON System Trouble Condition Cause/Action Flashes 1 Beep 1 AC Power Failure This trouble will occur if AC power is not present.
 Ensure that the transformer is connected to an unswitched power source.
 2 Low Battery If there has been a recent power failure, the battery may be partially depleted and must be recharged by the control panel.
 If the trouble does not go away in 24 hours, replace the battery.
 3 Communication Failure/PCPreset Fail The system was not able to report to central station.
 Check panel programming and telephone line wiring.
 The trouble will clear after it has been acknowledged by viewing the system trouble as long as the telephone line has passed a line cut test (tested automatically by the panel).
 The Panel did not sucsessfully connect and download/upload with the commputer running PCPreset - check Auto Download ID number, Callback Number or PCPreset Setup.
 4 Telephone Line Cut The telephone line has failed.
 If telephone service has been temporarily interrupted, the trouble will clear when restored and acknowledged by viewing the system trouble.
 2 Beeps 1 Bell/Siren line Cut There is a problem with the Bell or Siren wiring.
 EOL2.2K resistor must be installed.
+2 2-wire Fire Trouble There is a problem with the wiring of the Fire Zone.
 3 Rcvr Fail-to-Respond/Rcvr Tamper The receiver is not responding to the panel.
 The red LED on the receiver should be flashing, refer to WI848.
 The cover is off the receiver causing a tamper signal to be transmitted.
 4 Receiver Jam A signal is blocking the normal reception of transmissions from the wireless devices.
 Ensure that the green LED on the receiver is not on continuously, refer to receiver manual WI848.
-3 Beeps 1-4 Wireless Transmitter Low Battery The battery in the wireless transmitter is low and should be replaced.
+3 Beeps 1-6 Wireless Transmitter Low Battery The battery in the wireless transmitter is low and should be replaced.
 This transmitter is on the zone corresponding to the number of the zone light flashing.
 The replacement battery for the GEM Trans2 door/window transmitter and the GEM PIR wireless motion detector is the Duracell DL123A.
 (2 required for the GEM-PIR) WARNING: Replace batteries only with the same type as specified above.
 Use of another battery may present a risk of fire or explosion.
 Do not recharge or disassemble battery or dispose of in fire.
-4 Beeps 1-4 Wireless Transmitter Supervisory Failure The panel has not received a supervisory signal from the transmitter within the time programmed.
+4 Beeps 1-6 Wireless Transmitter Supervisory Failure The panel has not received a supervisory signal from the transmitter within the time programmed.
 Check Wireless Supervisory Timer [16] Programming.
 Check the placement of the transmitter and receiver, refer to WI848.
-7 Beeps 1-4 Zone Trouble The panel has one or more of the following 3 possible troubles: Zone Short, Transmitter Tamper or Dual Tech Self Test Fail.
+5 Beeps 1-4 Wireless Smoke Detector Low Battery The battery in the wireless smoke detector is low and should be replaced.
+This wireless smoke detector should be marked with a number corresponding to the number of the zone light flashing.
+The replacement batteries required are Duracell 9 Volt Alkaline (2).
+6 Beeps 1-4 Wireless Smoke Detector Supervisory The panel has not received a supervisory signal from the wireless smoke detector within the programmed time.
+Check Wireless Smoke Supervisory Timer [17] Programming.
+Check the placement of the wireless smoke detector and receiver, refer to WI848.
+7 Beeps 1-6 Zone Trouble The panel has one or more of the following 3 possible troubles: Zone Short, Transmitter Tamper or Dual Tech Self Test Fail.